kripod/provably-fair/packages/primedice/README.md

 -   `size` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** Size of parsable chunks in bytes.
 Must be less than or equal to 6.
 -   `startOffset` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)?** Where to start reading the buffer. (optional, default `0`)

-Returns **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** An integer number parsed from the given buffer.
+Returns **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** An unsigned integer parsed from the given buffer.
 If no appropriate number can be parsed, `NaN` is returned.

 ### roll